animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 for the like-named, existing `Index` to have exactly the same definition and name when an `IndexNameConflictException` is thrown.

-If so, SDG returns the existing `Index` as is, even on `override`.
+If so, Spring Data for GemFire returns the existing `Index` as is, even on `override`.
 There is no harm in this behavior, since both the name and the definition are exactly the same.
-Of course, SDG can only accomplish this when SDG is able to find the existing `Index`, which is dependent on GemFire's APIs.
-If it cannot be found, nothing happens and a SDG `GemfireIndexException` is thrown that wraps the `IndexNameConflictException`.
+Of course, Spring Data for GemFire can only accomplish this when Spring Data for GemFire is able to find the existing `Index`, which is dependent on GemFire's APIs.
+If it cannot be found, nothing happens and a Spring Data for GemFire `GemfireIndexException` is thrown that wraps the `IndexNameConflictException`.

-However, when the definition of the existing `Index` is different, SDG attempts to re-create the `Index` by using the `Index` definition specified in the `index` bean definition.
+However, when the definition of the existing `Index` is different, Spring Data for GemFire attempts to re-create the `Index` by using the `Index` definition specified in the `index` bean definition.
 Make sure that this is intended and that the `index` bean definition matches your expectations and application requirements.